 - Finish Your Edges.
 The fabric is very delicate and will #frayallday if you aren’t careful, so Spoonflower recommends finishing the edges before you pre-wash.
 You don’t need a serger to do this—just use a zig zag stitch on your basic machine if you do not have a serger / overlock machine.

 - Always pre-wash!
 Because Organic Sweet Pea Gauze is made from cotton, its shrinkage rate is high at 8% width and 14% in length (normal for natural fabrics).
 Always pre-wash your fabric and fully dry to remove shrinkage before you sew.

 - Adhere fusible interfacing on your facing pieces to add structure.
 Because of how thin and lightweight this fabric is, interfacing will make these smaller pieces much easier to work with.

-- Always stay-stitch around delicate areas of your garment where you want to avoid slight stretching.
+- Stay-stitch delicate areas.
+Always stay-stitch around delicate areas of your garment where you want to avoid slight stretching.
 This is always good practice, but is especially important with thin, delicate fabrics like gauze.

-- Prints are likely to be off grain, so non-directional prints will work best with this fabric.
+- Choose a non-directional print.
+Prints are likely to be off grain, so non-directional prints will work best with this fabric.

-- Always finish raw edges on the inside of garments to keep them looking profesh.
+- Finish those raw edges.
+Always finish raw edges on the inside of garments to keep them looking profesh.
 See above: fraying ain’t your friend!

 - 3 yards (check Charlie pattern sizing chart to determine exact amount of fabric needed) of 56″ wide pre-washed Organic Sweet Pea Gauze – I’m using Gold Leaves by Crystal Walen